smutt/rssac002-web-api/README.md

 # rssac002-web-api
-A web API for RSSAC002 and instance data.
+A web API for RSSAC002 and RSS instance data.
 For RSSAC002 it uses the data collected [here](https://github.com/rssac-caucus/RSSAC002-data).
-For instance data it uses the data available [here[(https://root-servers.org/archives/).
+For RSS instance data it uses the data available [here](https://root-servers.org/archives/).

 It is currently used by the charts hosted [here](https://rssac002.root-servers.org).